The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 Let’s break it down.

-Business thrives based on credit allowed by its suppliers and permitted credit to its customer.
-So, the entity incurs expenditure without the actual requirement of clearing the payment at the exact moment.
+A business thrives based on credit allowed by its suppliers and permitted credit to its customers.
+So, the entity incurs expenditures without the actual requirement of clearing the payment at the exact moment.
 There is a credit period for clearing dues.

-Therefore, business can settle the expenditures within that credit period.
-So, the word outstanding implies that an expenditure is incurred and payment is due.
+Therefore, businesses can settle the expenditures within that credit period.
+The word “outstanding” implies that an expenditure has been incurred and payment is due.

 Table of contents